Netbeheer-Nederland/cgmes-to-linkml/README.md

 # cimrdfs2linkml
-Generate a LinkML schema from a CIM RDF schema (as per IEC 61970-501).
+Generates a LinkML schema from a CIM RDF schema (as per IEC 61970-501).

+Currently it only works with the RDFS 2020 serializations of the CGMES 3.0.0 profiles, since some assumptions with regards to the header are baked into the code.
+Support for other versions of CGMES profiles as well as other CIM RDF Schema models should be a relatively straightforward change of the code.

 ## Running
 Install the dependencies, preferably using `poetry`, and make sure the (virtual) environment you're can find the `cimrdfs2linkml` package (e.g. by extending `$PYTHONPATH`).